RV vs Trailer: Which one should you buy?

 3. Fewer travel expenses

 Travelling in an RV can reduce many of the costs usually spent when travelling.
-There is no need to budget for hotels, you can make fewer visits to restaurants, and you can pack your own entertainment and bring it along – like bikes, games, boats and more.
+There is no need to budget for hotels, you can make fewer visits to restaurants, and you can pack your own entertainment and bring it along, like bikes, games, boats and more.

-Things to consider before buying a trailer
+Things to consider before buying a trailer or RV

 Budget

-Trailers are usually less expensive than an RV.
-In addition, trailers tend to hold their value longer than a motorhome or RV.
-However, you will require a towing vehicle with a trailer hitch.
-If your vehicle is now powerful enough to pull a trailer, you might need to purchase a new one which can negate the savings you get from buying a trailer instead of an RV.
+If your vehicle is now powerful enough to pull a trailer, you may need to purchase a new one, which can offset the savings you gain from buying a trailer instead of an RV.

 Restrictions